jpscaletti/master-mold/README.md

 ## Updating

 Now, whenever a change is needed or desired for the general technique for packaging, it can be made in the master mold project and then merged into the each of the derived projects as needed.

-## FIN

-**NOTE:** I shamelessly stole this idea from Jason Coombs https://github.com/jaraco/skeleton .
-And I would do it again!